 For notifications of deregistration of the NF Instance from NRF, the request body shall include the NFInstanceID of the deregistered NF Instance, and an indication of the event being notified ("deregistration").

 When an NF Service Consumer subscribes to a set of NFs (using the different subscription conditions specified in subclause 6.1.6.2.35), a change in the profile of the monitored NF Instance may result in such NF becoming a part of the NF set (e.g., an NF Service Consumer subscribing to all NFs offering a given NF Service, and then, a certain NF Instance changes its profile by adding a new NF Service to its NF Profile); in such case, the NRF shall use the "profile change" event type in the notification.

+When an NF Service Consumer subscribes to a set of NFs (using the subscription conditions specified in subclause 6.1.6.2.35), in case the attribute(s) of NFs belonging to subscription conditions changed, the subscription conditions are not available any more, the NRF shall send the notification to the NF Service Consumer and the other NF Service Consumer if it subscribes to a set of NFs (the changed attributes of NFs belonging to its subscription conditions).

 2a.
 On success, "204 No content" shall be returned by the NF Service Consumer.